-On a lovely Sunday morning we decided to escape the city and head out to the gorgeous countryside in Napa, Ca. First on our agenda was kayaking down the Napa river.
+On a lovely Sunday morning we decided to escape the city and head out to the gorgeous countryside in Napa, Ca. First on our agenda was kayaking down the Napa River.
 If you’ve seen my earlier posts you know that we are big fans of kayaking.
 It is such a relaxing (and dry!) way to enjoy the water.
 After a guided historical tour through downtown Napa, we spent an hour kayaking solo and enjoying the scenery.
-If you’re new to Napa and in the market for some great historical anecdotes and sightseeing recommendations from a local, I highly recommend Enjoy Napa Valley Kayak Tours.
-Our guide Justin was very friendly, informative and knows a ton about Napa!
+If you’re new to Napa and in the market for some great historical anecdotes and sightseeing recommendations from a local, I highly recommend booking a kayaking tour through Viator.
+Our guide Justin was very friendly, informative and knows a ton about Napa.

 Want more wine country?
 Check out these posts from Napa and Sonoma:

 COPYRIGHT: THIS ENTIRE SITE Ⓒ 2014-2019 GENNIFER ROSE.
 ALL OF THE PHOTOGRAPHS AND COPY HEREIN, UNLESS OTHERWISE NOTED, ARE COPYRIGHTED BY THE PHOTOGRAPHERS AND AUTHORS.
 NO PART OF THIS SITE, OR ANY OF THE CONTENT CONTAINED HEREIN, MAY BE USED OR REPRODUCED IN ANY MANNER WHATSOEVER WITHOUT EXPRESS PERMISSION OF THE COPYRIGHT HOLDERS.
 PLEASE NOTE THAT THIS POST MAY CONTAIN AFFILIATE LINKS.